fyne-io/developer.fyne.io/tutorial/write-custom-widget.md

 //
 // Create a minimum size for the widget.
-// The minimum size is the size of the text plus padding
+// The smallest size is the size of the text with a border defined by the theme padding
-// defined by the current theme.
 //
 func (r *myWidgetRenderer) MinSize() fyne.Size {
-	// Measure the size of the text so we can add padding. ts := fyne.MeasureText(r.text.Text, r.text.TextSize, r.text.TextStyle)
+	// Measure the size of the text so we can calculate a border size. ts := fyne.MeasureText(r.text.Text, r.text.TextSize, r.text.TextStyle)
-	// Return the size of the text plus padding. return fyne.NewSize(ts.Width+theme.Padding()*4, ts.Height+theme.Padding()*4) }
+	// Use the theme padding to set a border size return fyne.NewSize(ts.Width+theme.Padding()*4, ts.Height+theme.Padding()*4) }

 //
-// Return a list of each canvas object to be drawn.
+// Return a list of each canvas object.
 //
 func (r *myWidgetRenderer) Objects() []fyne.CanvasObject {
 	return []fyne.CanvasObject{r.background, r.text}